 Whether you are planning to file for divorce or you think your spouse may be preparing to file, there are a number of steps you can take to get ahead of the process.
 This includes doing things like:

 This is just a small sampling.
-Preparing for a divorce is a process in itself, and Carmel divorce lawyer Joshua R. Hains will be happy to walk you through everything you need to know during your initial consultation.
+Preparing for a divorce is a process in itself.
+This is why is it crucial for individuals considering divorce to consult a divorce attorney with free consultations like Joshua Hains.
+Carmel lawyer Joshua R. Hains will be happy to walk you through everything you need to know during your initial consultation.

 While there are several “legal service providers” out there that offer “online divorces,” the reality is that (i) getting divorced is an inherently personal process that requires personalized legal advice, and (ii) you cannot technically file for divorce online.
 If you use an online service for your divorce, what you are likely to receive is a generic marital settlement agreement that does not fully reflect your personal circumstances – and that you will still need to file with (and have approved by) the appropriate Indiana court.